altoiddealer/ad_discordbot/README.md

 ---

+## Accouncements:

+**06/10/2025:** - New Main Features: **Universal API System!
+ComfyUI Support!** ([more details](https://github.com/altoiddealer/ad_discordbot/wiki/APIs))

 ## What's new:

 <details>
   <summary>click to expand</summary>

+   **06/10/2025:** Major Feature: **Universal API System!**. **ComfyUI Support!**

+   **Note:** This update includes a major restructuring of **`config.yaml`** (sorry!) - this structure should remain in place for the forseeable future.

+   After 3 months, I'm finally unvieling a new API system that is intended to obsolete hardcoded limitations for APIs (*only* Automatic1111 / Forge / etc.)

+   Theoretically, **any** API can now be used for the main bot functions for image generation and TTS.

+   **For the time being**, an integrated Text Generation WebUI install is still the only support TextGen for "main functions".
+Other TTS APIs (including TGWUI) CAN be defined and used via the Tags system.

+   This is a very well thought out, flexible, deeply integrated, internally-highly-complex system that is absolutely overkill for a project named "altoiddealer's discordbot".

+   Please review the Wiki, comments in the config files, examples folder - or [ask me questions directly in discord](https://discord.com/channels/1089972953506123937/1154970156108365944).

+  ---

    **04/04/2025:** Major rewrite of core install logic (can now be installed as a Standalone!) **Update Wizards!**